 Spiritual Beliefs and Folk Tales

 This panel, which shows Jesus, was created in 1754.
-Many of the panels in the Koeljs collection are quite ancient.
+Many of the panels in the Koeljs collection are woodcrafts inspired by slovenia's traditions.

 According to Vida, Slovenian Painted Wooden Crafts farmers were always very religious and believed in God.
 Jesus, as his son, is the light of our lives, and God was the center of theirs."
 He demonstrates to us what is feasible and what our journey to our Father is all about.